svenvc/ston/ston-spec.md

 The standard default STON encoding of arbitrary non-variable objects is to use a map with all non nil named instance variables and their values.

-The standard default STON encoding of collection objects is to use a list with element values.
+The standard default STON encoding of collection objects is to use a list with the element values.

-Note that an object representation is always a list or a map.
+Note that an object representation is always either a list or a map.

 ## References

 Inside an object graph, both shared structures and circular references can occur.
-STON remembers and checks object references (pointers) while writing and replaces already encountered objects with a reference.
+STON remembers and checks object references (pointers) while writing and replacing already encountered objects with a reference.
 While reading, the inverse process occurs: references are replace by the object they refer to.

 STON traverses an object graph in depth first order.
-The order at each level, basically each object's named instance variables or collection elements, is defined by the writer and maintained as such in the STON being written.
+The order at each level, basically each object's named instance variables or collection elements, is defined by the writer and preserved as such in the STON being written.

 Objects in the graph are numbered from 1 up in the order they are encountered.
 This number is used in a reference.